CyrsChvz/Robotics2_JacobianandPT_Group10_Cartesian_2024/README.md

 # I. Abstract of the Project
 <div align="justify">

-This project investigates the basic ideas and real-world uses of a Cartesian manipulator, with an emphasis on their kinematics from a variety of angles, such as degrees of freedom (DOF), Denavit-Hartenberg (D-H) notation, Homogeneous Transformation matrices, parametric table, as well as the opposite kinematics.
+This  investigates the basic ideas and real-world uses of a Cartesian manipulator, with an emphasis on their kinematics from a variety of angles, such as degrees of freedom (DOF), Denavit-Hartenberg (D-H) notation, Homogeneous Transformation matrices, parametric table, as well as the opposite kinematics.
 The research starts with an extensive:

 </div>